-For online courses for the M.Ed., MSA, MTS, programs the current academic year, the tuition is \$300 per credit hour.
+For online courses for the M.CEd., MSA, M.T.S., programs the current academic year, the tuition is \$300 per credit hour.
 There is a graduation fee of \$175.

-For the ThD and Ed.D. programs:, fees are calculated by the stage of the dissertation, not per credit hour.
+For the Th.D. and D.CEd.
+Programs: Fees are calculated by the stage of the dissertation, not per credit hour.
 The programs fees are: